RfidResearchGroup/proxmark3/doc/magic_cards/magic_cards_notes.md

 ### Set 14443B UID and ATQB
 ^[Top](#top) ^^[Gen4](#g4top)

 *This command is not available for old gen4 tags.
-It will return `9000`, but no changes will take place.*
+It will return `9000`, but this tag cannot reply to REQB.*
-UID and ATQB are configured according to block0 with a (14a) backdoor write.
+UID and ATQB are configured according to block0 with a (14a) backdoor write to block 0.

 UID size is always 4 bytes.